lmichael107/opensciencegrid.github.io/covid-19.md

 to support COVID-19.
 If you would like to provide addition resources _exclusive_ for COVID-19, [instructions are available](https://opensciencegrid.org/docs/compute-element/covid-19/).

-*See a summary of COVID-19 projects and their usage on different sites in our dedicated [COVID-19 accounting page](https://gracc.opensciencegrid.org/dashboard/db/covid-19-research?orgId=1).*
+*See a summary of known COVID-19 projects and their usage on different sites in our dedicated [COVID-19 accounting page](https://gracc.opensciencegrid.org/dashboard/db/covid-19-research?orgId=1).*

 Other Activities